 - Procedures — written procedures that are easy to follow and kept with the kit.

-5. Emergency plans
+Step #5 Emergency plans

 Is a formal procedure for chemical spill response included in your site emergency plan?
-You should have a procedure that includes (as a minimum):

 - Activation of alarms and fire protection systems.